-Plegridy® is an interferon beta indicated for the treatment of patients with relapsing-remitting multiple sclerosis (RRMS), active secondary progressive MS, and clinically isolated syndrome (CIS).
-It is a disease-modifying drug (DMD).
-This form of peginterferon beta-1a is administered by subcutaneous injection (under the skin).
-An interferon, it is a group of glycoproteins produced naturally in the body in response to viral infections.
-Plegridy is intended to slow the build-up of disabilities and reduce the incidence of relapses in people with MS.
+Plegridy is a disease-modifying drug (DMD).
+It is a form of peginterferon beta-1a that is given by injection under the skin (subcutaneous) or into the muscle (intramuscular).
+Plegridy is intended to slow the build-up of disabilities and reduce the incidence of relapses in people with MS.1

 What are the ingredients in Plegridy?

-The active ingredient in Plegridy is interferon beta-1a and poly(ethylene glycol).
+The active ingredient in Plegridy is peginterferon beta-1a.1

 How does Plegridy work?

 The way Plegridy works is not well understood.
 It is an interferon, which helps to control immune system activity.
 It is thought to act by reducing inflammation and the immune response that attacks myelin.1

 What are the possible side effects of Plegridy?